 - It draws in thinking about the wider context - other writing, your writerly self, the genre, the world, even the industry.

 - It's clearly structured to tell the "story" of the writing of the piece, and the series of choices and changes that you made, and it isn't diverted into anecdote or irrelevance.

 - Every general point is backed up with evidence: words, phrases, references to specific parts of the text.

 - Technical terms are used often and accurately.

 - It's clearly and naturally written in reasonably formal academic language: no purple prose, no waffle hiding behind jargon, no office-speak, few passive constructions.
 And above all, no laborious avoiding of "I": you're writing about your creative act, so claim it.

 - Presentation is immaculate.
 That's not just to please teacher: getting into the habit of fulfilling the requirements of your profession in punctuation, spelling, layout and so on, is something to start practising early.
 And besides, one day you might want to find again that book that explained or inspired something so well, and it's maddening to find you didn't reference it properly.

 And that's it.
-One way to sum up what you're doing is to think of "aims and outcomes, choices and changes".
+Remember again: aims and outcomes, choices and changes.
 Honestly, it's not as difficult as it seems, and I've seen, year after year, just how much the necessary act of writing commentaries has drawn my students on to learn further and faster than they ever would just on their work and my feedback alone.
 And yes, you can refer to This Itch of Writing: just make sure you reference it properly.* Good luck!